 This sounds very basic, but you will be surprised at how many bloggers and web designers fail to take this into consideration.
 The basic rule is that the theme design must complement the topic of your site, so if it’s about fashion, the colors / design needs to be light or pastel like, or it could be black or red as that evokes sophistication.

-On the other hand if your blog consists of political commentaries, the design must be minimalist.
+On the other hand if your blog consists of political commentaries, the design must be minimalist, as in these WordPress political themes.
 The bottom line is – the kind of theme you use has to reflect the content of your blog.

 Keep Things as Simple as Possible